The Witches (Hans Baldung): Witches' Sabbath

 A Witches' Sabbath (also called Witches' Sabbat) was an event where witches would assemble to worship the devil.
 This image is an inversion of the Christian Mass.
 Rather than receive the body and blood of Christ, participants instead offered up human flesh to Satan.
 The Sabbath contains elements of bestiality and adultery.
 The devil, in the form of an animal or a human, would copulate with all of the witches at the Sabbath.
 It was also thought that the witches would perform these sexual acts in front of their children.
 The children would also be given to the devil, presumably as a sacrifice.
 Several of Baldung's other works that involve witches or witch-like figures do feature children.

-It is important to note that the witches in Baldung's image are not actually at a Sabbath.
-The witches here are preparing a flying potion that will allow them to travel to the Sabbath, a larger gathering of witches.
+The witches in Baldung's image are not actually at a Sabbath, but are preparing a flying potion that will allow them to travel to the Sabbath, a larger gathering of witches.
 There is a lack of feasting and dancing as a group, essential elements of a Sabbath.
 The pot containing a flying potion and uneaten food also suggest they are carrying food to a larger gathering.

 At the time of the image's creation in 1510, the Sabbath was largely considered a fictional idea and not widely considered to be a legitimate threat.
 Most peasants did not know about it, and even among theologians and witch hunters, the Sabbath did not necessarily play a large role in demonology.
 Although the Sabbath was first mentioned in the Malleus Maleficarum and would later become an essential component of many witch trials, in Strasbourg at this time the legitimacy of the Sabbath's existence was in dispute.